amaWalkers Camino

 Picture

 The pilgrimage will start at Mariannhill Monastery and the burial place of Abbot Francis Pfanner.
-The bus will take us to Reichenau Mission for a special blessing.
-This was the first satellite mission built by the Trappists in 1886, about 18 km from Underberg in the Southern Drakensberg.
+The bus will take us to Donnybrook for the first night.
 From Reichenau the trail meanders through rural villages and country towns, visiting 8 of the historical Trappist missions, each with a beautiful church designed by Brother Nivard Streicher, a humble German monk, over a century ago.
 The missions include Kevelaer, Centocow, Lourdes, Emaus, Maria Hilf, Mariathal and Einsiedeln, before arriving at the ‘Mother Mission’ at Mariannhill near Pinetown 8 days later.

 As you follow in the footsteps of the Trappist monks and Sisters of the Precious Blood, who served at the missions, you will learn about the history of the Trappists and their missions; fascinating folk-lore and legends, the landscape, and the fauna and flora of this wonderful trail.